-From GMRT Observing Cycle 20 onwards, the GSB is the only back-end available at the GMRT, for the legacy system.
-The older, hardware back-ends have been decommissioned.
+From GMRT Observing Cycle 20 onwards, the GSB is the observatory back-end for the legacy GMRT system.
 All 30 antennas are in use and feeds for all frequencies are available, except for some disturbances due to upgrade activities (see section 2.5).
-Programs that critically depend on the short spacing antennas (C05, C06 and C09, with $\sim 100$ m separation) must indicate this in the observing proposal.
+Programs that critically depend on the short spacing antennas (C05, C06 and C09, with \sim 100 m separation) must indicate this in the observing proposal.
 Rotation of the feed system to change the frequency of observation is now possible fairly routinely, and requires about 1 hour for rotation and for set-up at the new frequency of operation, including antenna pointing.
 A pointing model has been in use since GMRT Observing Cycle 15, which can be applied online during the observations; it updates the antenna pointing offsets at the start of source scan during an observing run, using commands included in the user's observe file.
-If a user does not want to apply the dynamic pointing model, the control room should be informed before the start of the observing run.
+This procedure takes couple of minutes.
+If a user want to apply the dynamic pointing model, the control room should be informed before the start of the observing run.

 The radio frequency interference (RFI) environment can be bad at 150 MHz and is also sometimes a problem at 235 MHz; the situation is usually better at night, than during day time.
 For these two bands, it is recommended to use the solar attenuators in the common box, to minimize the possibilities of saturating the downstream electronics chain due to RFI.
 Observations at 325 MHz can be hampered sometimes due to RFI from nearby aviation related activity, especially during day time.
 Due to increasing interference from mobile phone signals around 950 MHz, the all-pass mode at L-band is no longer supported as an official mode, and consequently observations below 1000 MHz in this band are not supported.
-Even for the lowest of the 4 sub-bands of the L-band (covering $1060 \pm 60$ MHz), the user is advised to check for effects of RFI.
+Even for the lowest of the 4 sub-bands of the L-band (covering 1060 ± 60 MHz), the user is advised to check for effects of RFI.
 Due to proximity to the Solar maximum, night time scintillation is common, even at 1400 MHz, and the probability of scintillation is higher closer to the equinoxes.
 Winds can stop observations in the pre-monsoon months of April - June and also sometimes in October - November.
 During the monsoon months of June - July the antennas on the arms sometimes fail due to power outages.